 |Amount of Deposit||5¢ (Increasing to 10¢ on April 1, 2017)|

 |Unredeemed Deposits||Retained by distributor/ bottlers|

-For nearly 40 years, redemption centers did not exist in Oregon, but early in 2010, the Oregon Liquor Control Commission approved the first experimental distributor-run redemption center in Wood Village, and later, Oregon City (with more planned for the future).
-Operating under the name BottleDrop and run by the Oregon Beverage Reycling Cooperative, the redemption centers relieve nearby retailers of the obligation to handle empty containers.
+For nearly 40 years, redemption centers did not exist in Oregon, but early in 2010, the Oregon Liquor Control Commission approved the first experimental distributor-run redemption center in Wood Village, and later, Oregon City.
+Operating under the name BottleDrop and run by the Oregon Beverage Recycling Cooperative, there are currently 16 redemption centers operating around Oregon.